Oerlikon KCB: Development

 In the United Kingdom, BMARC developed A32, a locally operated naval mounting incorporating two HS.831.
 When the gun was renamed KCB, the A32 became GCM-A series.
 And LSE (Laurence, Scott & Electricmotors Ltd; presently MSI Defence Systems) also developed a single mount for KCB, which became DS30B.
 Both GCM-A and DS30B were introduced by the Royal Navy.
+The 30 mm Rarden was developed based on the 30×170mm round that this gun used, but it wasn't interchangeable due to the KCB round using a steel case instead of a brass one.